mileskrell/xbus/README.md

 Other features:

-- it shows bus routes!
+- it shows line segments for bus routes!
 But only routes that currently have buses running, so it's not too cluttered
+- there's a button that lets you pick which routes will be shown in the rest of the app.
+This setting will be remembered for the next time you open XBus.
+E.g. if you uncheck the box for Route A, then:
+  - you won't see the line segments for Route A on the map
+  - you won't see any Route A buses on the map
+  - when you tap a stop, you won't see any upcoming Route A arrivals
 - there's a search box that lets you search for bus stops/buildings/parking lots
 - there are buttons to let you jump to New Brunswick/Newark/Camden.
 The next time you open XBus, it'll start off at whichever campus you last tapped the button for.